ANR-24-CE48-7504

 - Ohlmann Pierre (CR CNRS LIS/MOVE)

-- Perrot Kévin (MCF LIS/CANA, leader)
+- Perrot Kévin (MCF LIS/CANA, head)

 - Porreca Antonio E. (MCF LIS/CANA)